goschtl/zope/bluebream/trunk/README.txt

   - zope.testing_ and zope.testbrowser_ offer unit and functional testing
     frameworks

-  - zope.pagetemplate_ is an XHTML-compliant language for devloping templates
+  - zope.pagetemplate_ is an XHTML-compliant language for developing templates

-  - zope.schema_ is a schema engine
+  - zope.schema_ is a schema engine to describe your data models

-  - zope.formlib_ is a tool for automatically generating forms
+  - zope.formlib_ is a tool for automatically generating forms from your schemas

 .. _Buildout: http://www.buildout.org
 .. _ZODB: http://www.zodb.org